mlsecops-labs/.github/profile/README.md

 ## **About**

-MLSecOps Labs™ is a technical organization dedicated to advancing the security of machine-learning systems through **evidence-driven engineering**, **reproducible experiments**, and **clear operational guidance**.
+MLSecOps Labs™ is a technical organization dedicated to advancing the security of machine-learning systems through **evidence-driven engineering**, **reproducible experiments**, and **operational guidance**.

-We maintain a private R&D lab where every pattern, module, lesson, and failure mode is first tested in realistic environments.
+We maintain a private lab where every pattern, module, lesson, and failure mode is first tested in realistic environments.
 Mature insights then flow into:

-- **The MLSecOps Field Manual™** — a public, open, and evolving guide to securing ML systems
+- **The MLSecOps Field Manual™** — an evolving guide to securing ML systems
 - **MLSecOps Modules** — runnable demonstrations of attacks, defenses, monitoring patterns, and architectural practices
 - **Research Artifacts & Tools** — reference implementations, hardened configurations, and supporting code

-Our work is grounded in security engineering discipline, shaped by real systems, and focused on practical impact rather than theory.
+Our work is grounded in security engineering discipline, shaped by real systems, and focused on practical impact.

 ---

 ## **Projects**

-### **📘 MLSecOps Field Manual™**
+### **MLSecOps Field Manual™**
-Public field guide + long-form documentation.
+Public field guide + documentation.
 https://github.com/mlsecops-labs/field-manual

-### **🧪 MLSecOps Lab (private)**
+### **MLSecOps Lab (private)**
-Internal R&D environment for experiments, validation, and log-driven analysis.
+Internal lab environment for experiments, validation, and analysis.

-### **📦 MLSecOps Modules**
+### **MLSecOps Modules**
 Runnable examples of attacks, defenses, monitoring patterns, and safe-practice architectures.
 https://github.com/mlsecops-labs/modules